Real-Time Reliability R&D

 High-voltage bias.
 A potential problem with monitoring of modules is that degradation and failure rates may be affected by operation at high voltage.
 In the United States, system voltages are limited to 600 V; in Europe, some systems are now installed with higher voltages.
 NREL is studying the effects of application of voltage in the field, quantifying leakage currents, and watching for correlation between the applied voltage and the observed degradation/failure rates.

 Studies outside of Colorado.
 NREL is collecting data from PV systems around the country with the goal of capturing the bigger picture of how degradation and failure rates may vary with location.
-This data may be viewed at http://maps.nrel.gov/pvdaq/
+This data may be viewed at http://maps.nrel.gov/pvdaq/.
+In particular, one of the data sets available through the PVDAQ photovoltaic performance database is high-accuracy community-shared data for a large PV plant in North Carolina.
+This PV system performance data set is intended for modelers to use for validating models.

 Outdoor Testing PV Modules and Small Systems for Photovoltaic Reliability